Rishiraj-S/monash_uni_projects/minor_thesis/readme.md

 - *poster.pdf* is the poster for the research.

 ## Author
-This research was carrid out by Rishiraj Sinharay, under the supervision of A/Prof. Lan K. Nguyen and Dr. Sungyoung Shin at Monash University.
+This research was carried out by Rishiraj Sinharay, under the supervision of A/Prof. Lan K. Nguyen and Dr. Sungyoung Shin at Monash University.